Angels (Neon Genesis Evangelion): Lilith

 Lilith (リリス, Ririsu) is the second Angel.
 It is kept in the Terminal Dogma, the deepest section of the Nerv headquarters.
 Lilith's face is covered with a mask on which are drawn the seven eyes of a symbol called the Seele emblem.
 Lilith has the appearance of an anthropomorphic giant whose hands are nailed to a cross.
 Instead of lower limbs, it has small, humanoid legs.
-Lilith is pierced on the cross by a weapon called Spear of Longinus.
+Lilith is pierced on the cross by a weapon called the Spear of Longinus.
 The soul of the Angel is kept inside Rei Ayanami.
 In the film The End of Evangelion (1997), the Angel's body unites with Rei, takes on the form of a giant Ayanami, and grows to the size of the Earth, developing a giant anti-AT Field and starting the Third Impact, an event in which the souls of all human beings merge into one being.
 Writer Gerald Miller noted that just as the intercourse between Adam and Eve was the genesis of humankind's lineage in the Judeo-Christian story, so does the union of Adam and Lilith lead to "a new genesis for humankind".

 Lilith, according to the video game Neon Genesis Evangelion 2, arrived by chance on Earth in a celestial object called Black Moon, also called Lilith's Egg, which along with a White Moon of Adam was sent by an alien "First Ancestral Race".
 According to the video game Classified Informations, the First Ancestral Race, billions of years before the series, sent seven Moons into the universe with seven beings called the Seeds of Life, including Adam and Lilith, seven objects to contain them named Spears of Longinus and instruction manuals named Dead Sea Scrolls.
-The First Race did not plan for two Seeds to co-exist on the same planet; so the progenies of Adam and Lilith clash for survival.
+The First Race did not plan for two Seeds to co-exist on the same planet or Lilith to arrive on Earth; so the progenies of Adam and Lilith clash for survival.
 The Angels are thus the legitimate successors of Adam and the original inhabitants of Earth.
-Lilith's arrival caused the First Impact, the destruction of its Lance and the formation of the Moon.
-The video game also says; "Some [Angels] were trying to access Lilith and reset all life, some of them had nothing in mind, and some were trying to recover their progenitor Adam".
+Lilith's accidental arrival on Earth caused the First Impact four billions before Second Impact, the destruction of its Lance and the formation of the Moon.
+The video game also says, "Some [Angels] were trying to access Lilith and reset all life, some of them had nothing in mind, and some were trying to recover their progenitor Adam".
+Evangelion Impacts constitute a reference to the actual giant-impact hypothesis.